Of course, Chinese pen sellers don't call these pens by their Japanese name, but instead call them calligraphy or bent nib pens.

 Bent nib pens can magically turn your scribbles into interesting sketches, and the results are often unpredictable.
 There is more freedom to make expressive lines without thinking too much about it.

-A flexible nib pen can only get wide lines on the down stroke which results in less line variation than you might have wanted, but a bent nib pen can get wide lines in any direction.
+A flexible nib pen can only get thick lines on the down stroke which results in less line variation where you wanted it.
+If you are drawing at a desk, then this is not a problem since you can rotate the paper constantly, but sketching on location with a flex nib pen can be a real challenge.

-A brush pen is capable of getting line variation in any direction, but it is hard to control especially if you are standing and holding a sketchbook.
+A brush pen is capable of getting thick or thin lines in any direction, but it is hard to control especially if you are standing and holding a sketchbook.
+Again, if you are drawing at a desk, then this is not an issue.

-A bent nib pen has a solid nib which can rest on the surface of paper as you draw.
-This gives you tactile feedback; you can feel what you are drawing.
+A bent nib pen can get thick or thin lines in any direction and has a solid nib which can rest on the surface of paper as you draw.
+This gives you tactile feedback; you can feel what you are drawing and have greater control.

-These pens can get a series of hatch strokes with a consistent uniform length and width, as well as the width of the gap between the strokes.
-This is difficult to do with a flex pen or brush pen when you are out sketching.
+Bent nib pens can get a series of hatch strokes with a consistent uniform length and width, as well as the width of the gap between the strokes.
+This is difficult to do with a flex pen or brush pen when you are out sketching and are holding the sketchbook in one hand.

 The illustration at the top of this page of the dragon and pen was rendered by AI (Microsoft Bing's Copilot) and modified by me.